 - Vegetable Oil: Using vegetable oil to make mayonnaise gives you the most mild flavor.
 Alternatively, you could use grapeseed oil or sunflower oil.
 If you wanted to add in some olive oil flavor, I would recommend using half olive oil and half vegetable oil so that the olive oil flavor does not overshadow the truffle oil.

 - Truffle Oil: Many truffle oils are artificially flavored, and not as delicious as oil made from real truffles.
-If you’re in Paris, I found high-quality truffle oil at G. Detou.
-In the States, you can usually find black truffle oil and white truffle oil at specialty grocery stores, and on Amazon (such as this white truffle oil).
+You can sometimes find black truffle oil and white truffle oil at specialty grocery stores, and on Amazon (such as this white truffle oil).
 Oliviers and Co. also sells high-quality truffle oils and salts, and they ship within the United States.

 - Egg: This recipe does include a raw egg yolk, so look for pasteurized eggs if this is a concern for you.